Michael T. Clarke, M.D.

 Dr. Clarke performs primary and revision hip and knee replacement surgery.
 Dr Clarke also has a particular interest in hip resurfacing and has one of the longest and largest experiences of this procedure in the entire USA.

-Board Certified in Orthopaedic Surgery 2002
+Board Certified in Orthopaedic Surgery, England 2002

 Fellow of the Royal College of Surgeons in Trauma and Orthopaedic Surgery